 The Institutional Action Project is an opportunity for you to both practice your leadership skills and effect change at your institution.
 The nature of the project is up to you, but we recommend that you consult your Sponsor, Mentor, and other colleagues/ leaders at your institution when you develop your project.
 The specifics of your institutional action project will be developed during year one of the program.

-Do I have to attend all three in-person sessions?
+Do I have to attend all three sessions?

 What happens if I have to miss a session due to something out of my control?